StockSharp/doc/en/topics/api/candles/gluing_candles_history_real_time.md

 ## Extended Capabilities

-This example can be extended by adding the following functions:
+You can extend this sample with the following functions:

 ### Tracking Transition to Real-Time Mode